TeamLemonPie/BeddoMischer/README.md

 ![](/build/resources/Overlay_Countdown.PNG)

 #### overlays for the players
 Show a so called "PlayerFeedbackPage" that represents the seven seats at the poker table.
-Every seat will show the corresponding player name and the scanner status using a three-color-code.
+Every seat will show the corresponding player name and the scanner status using a four-color-code bar:
+  - black: player folded
-  - red: now card is scanned
+  - red: no card is scanned
   - orange/yellow: one card is successfully scanned
   - green: both cards are successfully scanned
 This allows the players to get feedback about the scanning process so they can re-scan their cards if one or more card is not detected.